 \section{Introduction}

-Multi-object tracking (MOT) aims to localize all instances of interest in a video and to maintain their identities over time \cite{1517Bochinski2017, bewley2016simple, qin2024towards, wang2024multi}.
-While classical tracking-by-detection pipelines have achieved strong performance by pairing high-quality detectors with well-engineered association modules, they require separate components and often task-specific tuning \cite{du2023strongsort, deepocsort, aharon2022bot, yi2024ucmc, yang2024hybrid}.
-End-to-end tracking with transformer architectures was proposed as an attractive alternative: by extending DETR-like \cite{carion2020end, Zhudefdetr, liu2022dabdetr} models with temporal query propagation, methods such as MOTR \cite{zeng2022motr} unify detection and association in a single learnable framework, thereby eliminating much of the pipeline complexity.
+Multi-object tracking (MOT) aims to localize all instances of interest in a video and maintain their identities over time \cite{1517Bochinski2017, bewley2016simple, qin2024towards, wang2024multi}.
+While classical tracking-by-detection pipelines achieve strong performance by pairing high-quality detectors with well-engineered association modules, their reliance on disjointed components often necessitates heavy, task-specific tuning \cite{du2023strongsort, deepocsort, aharon2022bot, yi2024ucmc, yang2024hybrid}.
+End-to-end transformer architectures emerged as an elegant alternative.
+By extending query-based detection models \cite{carion2020end, Zhudefdetr, liu2022dabdetr} with temporal propagation, frameworks such as MOTR \cite{zeng2022motr} unify discovery and association into a single learnable process, thereby eliminating complex, multi-stage pipelines.

-However, subsequent analyses have consistently reported two limitations of MOTR-style models: (i) their detection accuracy lags behind dedicated detectors on the same data, and (ii) the joint optimization of detection and association creates a supervision imbalance in which track queries receive most of the labels, while detect queries are comparatively under-trained.
+However, subsequent analyses have consistently reported two limitations of end-to-end transformer trackers: (i) their detection accuracy lags behind dedicated detectors on the same data, and (ii) the joint optimization of detection and association creates a supervision imbalance in which track queries receive most of the labels, while detect queries are comparatively under-trained.
 This detection–association conflict has been explicitly addressed in follow-up work through more generous label assignment \cite{yu2023motrv3, luo2025co}, decoder-level denoising \cite{luo2025co}, or, most effectively, by injecting external detection priors from pretrained detectors \cite{zhang2023motrv2, yu2023motrv3} to relieve the burden on the transformer decoder.
 These strategies demonstrate that high-quality priors are a powerful inductive bias for end-to-end MOT, but they also reintroduce an extra model and partly undermine the self-contained character of end-to-end tracking.

-In this work, we revisit the source of the detection prior itself.
-A key empirical observation is that MOTR exhibits substantially better detection performance when its track queries are removed during inference \cite{luo2025co}.
-In other words, the same architecture, trained in the standard way, contains stronger detection capabilities than what is exposed in the joint tracking setting.
-This observation suggests that the problem is not the representational capacity of MOTR, but rather the competitive interaction between detect and track queries during training and inference.
-It also suggests an alternative to importing priors from a foreign detector: if the architecture already produces high-quality detections in a “detection-only” mode, those predictions can be turned into priors that are perfectly aligned with the backbone, decoder, and query parameterization.